Cotija cheese: Production

 Queso cotija is an artisan cheese made by hand; thus, every cheese is unique.
 This cheese usually comes in 28 kg cylinders with a cream-colored crust.
 It is a queso de montaña (cheese of the mountains) because the cheesemakers live in the mountains as high as 1700 m.

 The production method involves milling the curds into small pieces before pressing and aging.
 When cooked, it slightly softens, but does not otherwise change its shape or consistency.
 In the mouth, the cheese breaks up again to a sandy or grain-like consistency, adding to the texture of dishes.

 Distribution

 Cotija can be purchased in small rounds or large blocks.
 Like Parmesan, it is often sold already grated.

 Uses

 Cotija is often used as a "finishing" cheese in Mexican cuisine, crumbled or grated as a topping for burritos, soups, salads, beans, tostadas, or tacos, and Mexican elote (corn on the cob).
-If cotija can't be found, acceptable substitutes for fresh cotija include feta or queso fresco.
+If cotija cannot be found, acceptable substitutes for fresh cotija include feta or queso fresco.
 Acceptable substitutes for aged cotija include ricotta salata, Parmesan, or Romano cheese.

 Cotija can be used as a substitute for the Salvadoran cheese queso duro (also known as queso duro blando) when queso duro is inaccessible, especially in applications such as the Salvadoran quesadilla, a pound cake-like sweet bread.

+Food-borne diseases and Cotija

+Certain studies suggest that Cotija cheese can be used to target specific bacteria to help increase shelf-life and prevent the spread of food-borne disease.
+The manufacturing process of most cheeses comes with the benefit of extended shelf-life.
+However, like most dairy products, Cotija cheese is not immune from contamination.
+In some rare cases it can contain an infectious pathogen that can infect humans.
+This pathogen originates from infections found in the cows used in the manufacturing of Cotija cheese.
+Certain enzymes also found in Cotija cheese can be used in the prevention of food-borne diseases.
+With most cheeses, there are good and bad bacteria: some bacteria can harm humans when ingested, while other bacteria actually fight against the harmful bacteria.
+The manufacturing process of Cotija cheese produces an abundance of this "antibacteria."
+Scientific studies have been conducted to isolate this "antibacterial enzyme" to combat the spread of food-borne diseases such as the various strains of E. coli.